andreapignaz/pythonMFCC/README.md

-# pythonMFCC
+# pythonMFCC (untested)

-Python porting of libmfcc, to calculate MFCC without third-party libraries.
+Python class to calculate MFCC without third-party libraries.
+It will not calculate the FFT, you can choose the library to calculate it with.